mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 ### `monitor_interval`

-Defines, in milliseconds, how often the monitor updates the status of the servers.
-The default value is 2000 (2 seconds).
+Defines how often the monitor updates the status of the servers.
+The default value is 2 seconds.
 Choose a lower value if servers should be queried more often.
-The smallest possible value is 100.
+The smallest possible value is 100 milliseconds.
 If querying the servers takes longer than `monitor_interval`, the effective update rate is reduced.

 The default value of `monitor_interval` was updated from 10000 milliseconds to 2000 milliseconds in MaxScale 2.2.0.

 ```
-monitor_interval=2500
+monitor_interval=2500ms
 ```

+The interval is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as milliseconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.

 ### `backend_connect_timeout`

 This parameter controls the timeout for connecting to a monitored server.
-It is in seconds and the minimum value is 1 second.
-The default value for this parameter is 3 seconds.
+The interval is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.
+The minimum value is 1 second and the default value for this is 3 seconds.

 ```
-backend_connect_timeout=6
+backend_connect_timeout=6s
 ```

 ### `backend_write_timeout`

 This parameter controls the timeout for writing to a monitored server.
-It is in seconds and the minimum value is 1 second.
-The default value for this parameter is 3 seconds.
+The timeout is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.
+The minimum value is 1 second and the default value for this is 3 seconds.

 ```
-backend_write_timeout=4
+backend_write_timeout=4s
 ```

 ### `backend_read_timeout`

 This parameter controls the timeout for reading from a monitored server.
-It is in seconds and the minimum value is 1 second.
-The default value for this parameter is 3 seconds.
+The timeout is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.
+The minimum value is 1 second and the default value for this is 3 seconds.

 ```
-backend_read_timeout=2
+backend_read_timeout=2s
 ```

 ### `backend_connect_attempts`